b45ch1/algopy/documentation/sphinx/index.rst

 How does it work?:
 ------------------

-The central idea of ALGOPY is the computation on (univariate) Taylor polynomials with with matrix coefficients. these are implemented as (class) methods of `algopy.UTPM`.
+The central idea of ALGOPY is the computation on (univariate) Taylor polynomials with with matrix coefficients.
+More precisely, ALGOPY supports univariate Taylor polynomial (UTP) arithmetic where the coefficients of the polynomial are numpy.ndarrays.
+The algorithms are implemented as (class) methods of `algopy.UTPM`.

 If the input UTPs are correctly initialized one can interpret the coefficients of the resulting polynomial as higher-order derivatives.